E1Bos/VALocker/readme.md

 ## Configuration

-VaLocker provides a `user_settings.json` file in the data directory where you can customize certain aspects of the script.
+VaLocker provides a `user_settings.json` file in the data directory where you can customize certain aspects of the program.
+The `user_settings.json` file is created when running the program for the first time.
 The configuration file allows you to:

 - Toggle icon feature
 - Minimize on startup